The Best $2,000 High-End Content Creation PC Build – January 2022

 Power Supply –

-EVGA offers a ton of value in its Supernova line, and this model is no exception.
-You get 650W of Gold-rated power, fully-modular cables, and a zero RPM under low loads for silence and increased lifespan.
-The best part: an incredible 7-year warranty and EVGA’s unbeatable customer support.The Guru’s Tip
+EVGA offers a ton of value in its Supernova line, and the 650 G6 is no exception.
+You get 650W of Gold-rated power, fully-modular cables, and a zero RPM mode under low loads for silence and increased lifespan.
+Even when the fan is spinning, it’s quiet thanks to its fluid dynamic bearings.
+The best part: an incredible 10-year warranty and EVGA’s unbeatable customer support.The Guru’s Tip

 This PSU will operate right in its efficiency sweetspot when used with this system.